 Norway-based Blastr Green Steel has signed a memorandum of understanding with German steel trading company Interfer Edelstahl Group for the supply of 150,000 tons of ultra-low CO2 steel products annually.
-Blastr says this is its second announced offtake agreement in just over a month, covering a combined 10 percent of the planned capacity of a steel plant it is developing in Inkoo, Finland.
+This is Blastr's second announced offtake agreement in just over a month, covering a combined 10 percent of the planned capacity of a steel plant it is developing in Inkoo, Finland.

 Blastr says it is creating a low-carbon steel value chain with lower CO2 emissions compared to conventional steelmaking by using hydrogen instead of coal in the production process and feedstock made with clean energy.
-The company says its Inkoo mill is set to produce 2.5 million tons of its ultra-low CO2 steel annually.
+The company's Inkoo mill is set to produce 2.5 million tons of its ultra-low CO2 steel annually.

 RELATED: Blastr Green Steel partners with Knauf Interfer | Blastr Green Steel chooses technological partner for Finland plant